-• All students are expected to be on time for all of their lessons, if not they will be marked as tardy.

-- All students cameras should be turned on for the duration of an online lesson, this is a safeguarding issue. - Students must use their correct name in order to be allowed into a lesson. - Students that are working remotely are expected to remain in the lesson for the duration of the lesson.
+- All students are expected to be on time for all of their lessons, if not they will be marked as tardy. - If a student misses a significant amount of the online lesson they will be marked as absent.
+This is up to teacher discretion. - All students' cameras should be turned on for the duration of an online lesson, this is a safeguarding issue. - Students must use their correct name in order to be allowed into a lesson. - Students that are working remotely are expected to remain in the lesson for the duration of the lesson.
 If a student leaves a session after a brief period of time and does not return, they will be marked as absent. - The only exception to this is if the student is having genuine issues with accessing the lesson while their camera is turned on.
 In this instance the following steps must be taken: - An email must be sent from a parent or guardian to the student's Head of Grade and Homeroom teacher informing them of the issue.
-The students' teachers will then be notified of the issue. - At the beginning of the lesson for roll call the students camera should be turned on to ensure that they are present for the class. - The student may turn off their camera after this, the teacher will check in periodically throughout the lesson to ensure that the student is actively participating in class. - If a student is having difficulty accessing the lesson they must email the teacher within the first 15 minutes of class. - Students must be in their uniform while working remotely. - Students cannot eat while they are on camera. - Students should have access to all materials that are needed for class, including their planner.
+The student's teachers will then be notified of the issue. - At the beginning of the lesson for roll call the students camera should be turned on to ensure that they are present for the class.

+- The student may turn off their camera after this, the teacher will check in periodically throughout the lesson to ensure that the student is actively participating in class. - If a student is having difficulty accessing the lesson they must email the teacher within the first 15 minutes of class. - Students must be in their uniform while working remotely. - Students cannot eat while they are on camera. - Students should have access to all materials that are needed for class, including their planner.